 Home values are steadily increasing.
-The average cost of ownership in Prince George has increased 140% since 2006, with the average home price now \$318,530 (Figure 26).
+The average cost of ownership in Prince George has increased 169% in 2021 from 2006, with the average home price now \$358,260 (Figure 26).
+Between 2020 and 2021 alone, the average cost of ownership increased by 12%, accounting for the largest increase since 2008.
 Figure 27 shows the average sales price by type of dwelling.
-Acreages, duplex/triplex/quadplexes, and single-family homes tend to be the most expensive while manufactured homes and apartments are the most affordable forms of housing.
+Homes with a suite, duplex/triplex/quadplexes, and single-family homes tend to be the most expensive while manufactured homes and apartments are the most affordable forms of housing.